daemonblade/freebsd-eclipse/README.md

 # Generated Output

 On a successful build, `org.eclipse.sdk.ide-freebsd.gtk.${ARCH}.tar.gz` is found on top level.
 Unpack the archive to try it out.
+You need to manually set the Java VM to use, eg:

+`./eclipse -vm /usr/local/bin/openjdk8/bin/java`

 # Notes